lan-j/unfair_dataset_generation/README.md

 * How to run the program

-   * Put your reference dataset in the datasets folder.
-   * Select an unfairness metric and put the index of it in line 240.
+   * Select an unfairness metric and add the index to the command line.
       * Candidate metrics in our implementation: ['overall_accuracy_equality', 'statistical_parity', 'conditional_procedure', 'conditional_use_accuracy_equality', 'treatment_equality', 'all_equality', 'calibration']
    * Generate a reference dataset
      ```